-If the chupacabra's defense total is equal to or higher than 18, Lexi's attack missed.
+If the chupacabra's total defense roll is equal to or higher than 18, Lexi's attack missed.

-But let's say the chupacabra's total is 12.
-That's lower than Lexi's 18, so the chupacabra takes damage from Lexi's attack.
+But let's say the chupacabra's total was 12.
+Because that is lower than Lexi's 18, the chupacabra takes damage from Lexi's attack.
 How much damage?
-It takes the difference between the two totals.
+It takes the difference between the two rolls.